ethansilvas/basic-git-branching/README.md

 If the reviewer finds a bug or something to change you can go back and fix it in your code, commit your changes, and update your remote branch with `git push origin your-branch-name`.
 The pull request will automatically know that you've updated the branch  <br><br>

-**NOTE:** If you want to make a remove/backup copy of your branch, then do step 4 before step 3.
-You don't technically need to make a remote copy of your branch until you are done coding and ready to push your new branch's code to the main branch, but without a remote copy you won't have a backup of your branch in case of disaster!
+**Should I do step 3 or 4 first?** - If you want to make a remote/backup copy of your branch, then do step 4 before step 3.
+You don't technically need to make a remote copy of your branch until you are done coding and ready to push your new branch's code to the main branch, but without a remote copy you won't have a backup of your branch in case of disaster! <br><br>

+---

 ## Step 1: Make sure you are in the branch that you want to base your NEW branch off of